AliOsm/chromable/README.md

 ## Installation

-Since `chromable` is depending on `chroma-db` gem, you will need to install them both:

-    $ bundle add chroma-db
+Install `chromable` and add it to the application's Gemfile by executing:

     $ bundle add chromable

-Or, if you are not using bundler, install then by executing:
+Or, if bundler is not being used to manage dependencies, install `chromable` by executing:

-    $ gem install chroma-db chromable
+    $ gem install chromable

 ## Usage